jcaip/jcaip.github.io/_posts/2017-07-30-Computer-Architecture.md

 We can see by altering `$ra` we alter the location of the PC, which lets us do calculated jumps as you would see in a case/switch statement.

-#### Large Constants
-Since the immediate values must fit within 16 bits, when we deal with large constants we have to store them into a register.
+**Large Constants** - Since the immediate values must fit within 16 bits, when we deal with large constants we have to store them into a register.

 ```asm
 lui $s0 61 //load the upper 16 bits of the register